Mirantis/mke-docs/content/docs/operations/kubernetes/_index.md

       memory: 2Gi
 ```

-You can further configure a kubelet using the `extraArgs` field.
-This YAML map creates runtime flags that are passed directly to the kubelet process, flags that are applied with the highest level of precedence.
+You can further configure a kubelet using the `extraArgs` field to define flags.
+This field accepts a list of key-value pairs, which are passed directly to the kubelet process at runtime.

 Example extraArgs field configuration: